 NOTE 2: The delta list can only remove samples from the initial sample list.

 - [OPTIONAL] Checkpoint information: indicates whether model status at the current iteration should be saved as a training checkpoint.

+- (Only for Nnef_VFLTraining service) External NWDAF ID when an NWDAF is the VFL Client or AF ID when an untrusted AF is the VFL Client.

 The VFL client provides to the consumer of the ML Model training service operations the output information in as listed below: